jsistla/behavioral-cloning/README.md

 The model contains dropout layers in order to reduce overfitting

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+To make the architecture more robust and to prevent overfitting The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+Dropout disables neurons in your network by a given probability and prevents co-adaption of features.

 ####3.
 Model parameter tuning